Azerbaijanis in Georgia: Middle Ages

-Georgia's Azerbaijani population traces its roots to the events following the Seljuk invasion in the second half of the eleventh century, when Oghuz tribes settled in southern Georgia.
-To oppose being subjected to the Seljuk Empire, Georgians allied with the Cumans (a group of Kipchak tribes to the north of the Caucasus) thus allowing for more Turkic migration into the region.
-In the 1480s, groups of Azerbaijanis originally from Qazakh, Pambak and Shuragel further settled along the banks of the rivers Aghstafa and Debed.
-Starting in the sixteenth century, Qizilbash tribes started migrating and settling on both banks of the Kura River in Lower Kartli, in the valleys of Algeti and Ktsia, in the Dabnisi Gorge, and in Somkhiti.
+Starting in the sixteenth century, as the Turkoman invasions devastated the southern Georgia, Qizilbash tribes started migrating and settling on both banks of the Kura River in Lower Kartli, in the valleys of Algeti and Ktsia, in the Dabnisi Gorge, and in Somkhiti.
 By the beginning of the seventeenth century, they spread eastward into fertile lands of Karaiazi (modern-day Gardabani Municipality) and in the west, they reached Shulaveri and the Dmanisi Gorge.
 Their consolidation led to the formation of the Azerbaijani community.
-The area populated by ethnic Azerbaijanis today is historically known as Borchali (which in the form Burjoglu was originally the name of a Turkic tribe that settled there in the seventeenth century).
-The area in turn gave its name to the Sultanate of Borchali that existed there from 1604 to 1755 with its capital in Aghjagala (a mediaeval fortress whose ruins nowadays lie near Kushchi, Marneuli Municipality), later turned into a mouravate (district) under the suzerainty of Georgia.
+The area populated by ethnic Azerbaijanis today is known as historical Borchali (which in the form Burjoglu was originally the name of a Turkic tribe that settled there in the seventeenth century).
+In 1604, during the reign of Safavid shah Abbas I, the Borchaly khanate (sultanate) was established here.
+The Sultanate of Borchali existed from 1604 to 1755 with its capital in Aghjagala (a mediaeval fortress whose ruins nowadays lie near Kushchi, Marneuli Municipality), later turned into a mouravate (district) under the suzerainty of the Georgian kingdom of Kartli-Kakheti.
 Furthermore, up to 15,000 Turkic-speaking families had been resettled in Kakheti at the beginning of the seventeenth century by Abbas I of Persia following a series of punitive campaigns he had launched against his Georgian subject, Teimuraz I of Kakheti.
-However, those settlers were almost entirely annihilated less than a decade later in the course of an uprising in Kakheti.
+However, those settlers were almost entirely annihilated less than a decade later in the course of a Georgian uprising in Kakheti.
 The area of Azerbaijani settlement spread northward into the Tsalka Plateau throughout the eighteenth century and further westward into Bashkechid (modern Dmanisi Municipality and its vicinity) by the early nineteenth century.